Our best selling bath bomb 7 years straight!

 STEP 1: Mix your Dry Ingredients plus Oils

 - Mix together: Baking soda, citric acid, epsom salt, melted shea butter, grapeseed oil, color, and fragrance.

-- Put half your dry mixture into a small bowl.
+- Put half your dry mixture into a small bowl and add 1/2 T cold water on top.

-- Add 1/2 T Cold water and mix just until water is dispersed.
+- Mix just enough to get all the water dispersed and no more.
 You will notice the color has darkened and distributed more evenly.

 - Get your Round stainless steel molds lined up.
 Make sure they are cool and dry.
 Warm molds can sometimes stick.